 Thank you for your assistance in ensuring Texas State's transparency, communication and compliance with HB 2504.

-Undergraduate courses and their instructors are subject to these rules, including on-campus, off-campus, dual-credit, and distance education courses.
-These course types and instructors are excluded from the rules: study abroad, extension, independent study, directed readings, laboratory, clinical, internship, practicum, private lessons, discussion sections or others tailored specifically to individual students.
+Undergraduate courses and their instructors are subject to these rules, including on-campus, off-campus, dual-credit, distance education, study abroad and extension courses.
+These course types and instructors are excluded from the rules: independent study, directed readings, laboratory, clinical, internship, practicum, private lessons, discussion sections or others tailored specifically to individual students.
 All graduate level courses and instructors are also excluded.

 Faculty members have a critical role in the university’s HB 2504 initiative, as they are responsible for ensuring their current syllabi and curriculum vitae (CV) are uploaded to the HB 2504 Web site by the due date.
 To get started, click "Editor Access" in the menu bar above.